 |If you price it too high||You will get little traffic.
 It’ll make you drop the price, and you will sell at the market price|

-Real estate agents in Georgia create what’s called a Comparative Market Analysis (CMA) to determine what’s an ideal listing price for a property.
-If you are opting for “for sale by owner” (FSBO) then you can easily create your CMA with Zillow and Redfin and understand how selling a house in Georgia by owner works.
+Real estate agents in GA create what’s called a Comparative Market Analysis (CMA) to determine what’s an ideal listing price for a property.
+If you are opting for “for sale by owner” (FSBO) then you can easily create your CMA with Zillow and Redfin and understand how to sell a house by owner in Georgia works.

 3. Options For Selling Your House In Georgia